aws-ia/terraform-aws-eks-blueprints/modules/kubernetes-addons/cert-manager/README.md

 Path:
 [terraform-aws-eks-blueprints/modules/kubernetes-addons/cert-manager/cert-manager-acme.](https://github.com/hakmkoyan/terraform-aws-eks-blueprints/tree/feat/cert-manager/modules/kubernetes-addons/cert-manager/cert-manager-acme) <br>
-As you can notice the folder name changed from `cert-manager-letsencrypt` to `cert-manager-acme`, as now the chart is not only based on `Let's Encrypt`, but the user should determine what `ACME CA` it want to use.<br><br>
+As you can notice the folder name changed from `cert-manager-letsencrypt` to `cert-manager-acme`, as now the chart is not only based on `Let's Encrypt`, but the user should determine what `ACME CA` it want to use.<br>

 Path:
 [terraform-aws-eks-blueprints/modules/kubernetes-addons/cert-manager/cert-manager-acme/Chart.yaml](https://github.com/hakmkoyan/terraform-aws-eks-blueprints/blob/feat/cert-manager/modules/kubernetes-addons/cert-manager/cert-manager-acme/Chart.yaml).<br>